PhilipMouris/scalable-tinder-backend/README.md

 1- In text editor, Replace the content of haproxy.cfg with /resources/haproxy.cfg
 2- If encountered 404 error when using ```yay``` run these two commands ```sudo pacman -Syy``` and ```sudo pacman -Syu```

-3- Run startup bash file in /Backend and mediaServerStartup.bash in /Backend
+3- Run startup bash file in /Backend and mediaServerStartup in /Backend (If first time run bash minioDownload)

 4- In IntelliJ, load the maven dependencies from pom.xml
 mvn install:install-file -Dfile=/home/vm/Desktop/commons-dbcp2-2.8.0-bin/commons-dbcp2-2.8.0/commons-dbcp2-2.8.0.jar -DgroupId=org.apache.commons -DartifactId=commons-dbcp2 -Dversion=2.8.0 -Dpackaging=jar